oneHamidreza/MeowDateTimePicker/README.md

 }
 ```
 # Initialization
-init library in Application and refer that in **AndroidManifest.xml**
+Call library init function in Application and refer that in **AndroidManifest.xml**
 ```java
 public class MyApplication extends Application {